-St Patrick's Catholic Primary School has defined responsibilities to ensure that children are safe from terrorist and extremist material when accessing the internet in school.
-During the process of radicalisation, it is possible to intervene to prevent vulnerable people being radicalised.
-St Patrick's Catholic Primary School is committed to preventing pupils from being radicalised and drawn into any form of extremism or terrorism.
-St Patrick's Catholic Primary School promotes the values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs by providing pupils with opportunities through the curriculum to discuss issues of religion, ethnicity and culture and learn how to discuss and debate points of view; and by ensuring that all pupils are valued and listened to within school.
+The school has defined responsibilities to ensure that children are safe from terrorist and extremist material when accessing the internet in school.
+During the process of radicalisation, it is possible to intervene to prevent vulnerable people being radicalised. school is committed to preventing pupils from being radicalised and drawn into any form of extremism or terrorism. school promotes the values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs by providing pupils with opportunities through the curriculum to discuss issues of religion, ethnicity and culture and learn how to discuss and debate points of view; and by ensuring that all pupils are valued and listened to within school.

-St Patrick's Catholic Primary School recognises the importance of providing a safe space for children to discuss controversial issues; and building their resilience and the critical thinking skills they need in order to challenge extremist perspectives.
+school recognises the importance of providing a safe space for children to discuss controversial issues; and building their resilience and the critical thinking skills they need in order to challenge extremist perspectives.
 However, the DSL or DDSL will make appropriate referrals to the Police PREVENT team and Channel programme in respect of any pupil whose behaviour or comments suggest that they are vulnerable to being radicalised and drawn into extremism and terrorism in order to ensure that children receive appropriate support.